redhat-developer/devfile/docs/devfile.md

 #### name
 ##### The Volume Name

 The volume name.
-If several tools mount the same volume then they will reuse the volume and will be able to access to the same files
+If several components mount the same volume then they will reuse the volume and will be able to access to the same files

 `name`

 * is **required**
 * type: `string`